NCM Desktop contains a potent combination of security tools and application management options. Below is a brief overview of each feature.

 When your team's trial period ends, you will be met with the Inactive Organization page.
 From here, you may create another organization, or receive your team owner's email in order to contact them directly regarding your inactive organization.
 Users can continue to use NCM Desktop with Developer tier entitlements selecting the Personal option from the drop down selector located in the top right corner.

 Simultaneously, your Organization Admin will be notified next time they intend to log in.
 By selecting the Upgrade button, admins may upgrade their organization to the Professional or Enterprise Tier via accounts.nodesource.com.
 Individual members of your organization will still be able to use NCM Desktop but will not be able to do so collaboratively as part of an Organization until your account has been upgraded.

 From the application menu, you are able to manage application settings.
-The menu allows for the toggling of Strict Mode, clearing of the npm cache, and ability to enable or disable Launch at Login.
+The menu allows for clearing of the npm cache and enabling or disabling Launch at Login.
 Additionally, you can log out or quit the application from this menu.

-This can cause issues for anyone without NCM Desktop installed and running who tries to
+This potentially caused issues for anyone without NCM Desktop Beta installed and running who tries to

 npm install or